likhitha-dhanaraju/Shelf-space-optimisation/annotation/README.md

 To pre-process the data to feed it for training.

 Step 1: *Resizing the training images* - **resizedata.py** uses OpenCV.
-The resulting images are unrotated and resized.When PIL is used to resize the images, the resulting images are rotated by 90 degree.
+The resulting images are unrotated and resized.When PIL is used to resize the images, the resulting images are rotated by 90 degree. <br/>

-*Change the original data path and the resized images data path accordingly.*
+The resized images size is kept to be (416,416) *Change the original data path and the resized images data path accordingly.*

 Step 2: Start annotation using imglab